 The fourth stage of labour is the first hour after the placenta is removed.

-What Happens during the Fourth Stage of Labour
+What Happens During the Fourth Stage of Labour

-Your body starts to stabilise and the baby also adjusts to life outside your womb.
+Your body starts to stabilize and the baby also adjusts to life outside your womb.
 You are usually kept under observation to ensure there are no complications like bleeding, difficulty in passing urine and swelling of the episiotomy wound.

 How to Manage This Stage

-You would be asked to offer the breast but the baby may not be interested so try touching and snuggling to help begin the process.
+You would be asked to offer the breast, but the baby may not be interested, so try touching and snuggling to help begin the process.

 It is normal to be apprehensive about labour and birth if you are having your first child.
-Consider signing up for antenatal classes, and share your fears with your partner or close friend to ensure that you are mentally and physically prepared.
+Consider signing up for antenatal classes, and share your fears with your partner or close friends to ensure that you are mentally and physically prepared.

 Also Read: Guide to Speed up Labour